Skip to main content

 Proper adjustment of these parameters ensures a smooth entry into the cut while minimizing abrupt tool engagement.

-LILO 4.png
+LILO 29-20260406-064044.png

-A. Lead-In Angle
+A. Lead in Angle

-B. Lead-In Length
+B. Lead in Length

-The Lead-In length defines the distance of the tool entry movement before reaching the machining path.
-This value must be greater than the tool radius to ensure proper application of the tool diameter compensation.
+The Lead in length defines the distance of the tool entry movement before reaching the machining path.

-The length is measured along the Lead-In angle direction, not along the X or Y axes.
+This value must be greater than the tool radius to ensure proper application of tool diameter compensation.
+The length is measured along the Lead in angle direction, not along the X or Y axes.

-C. Lead-Out Angle
+C. Lead out Angle

-D. Lead-Out Length
+D. Lead out Length

-The Lead-Out length defines the distance of the tool exit movement after leaving the machining path.
-This value must be greater than the tool radius to ensure proper cancellation of the tool diameter compensation.
+The Lead out length defines the distance of the tool exit movement after leaving the machining path.

-The length is measured along the Lead-Out angle direction, not along the X or Y axes.
+This value must be greater than the tool radius to ensure proper cancellation of tool diameter compensation.
+The length is measured along the Lead out angle direction, not along the X or Y axes.

 JavaScript errors detected